FreeCAD/freecad.workbench_starterkit/README.md

 freecad.workbench_starterkit.__version__
 ```

 In the setup.py we do not have access to the library itself, so the `__vesion__` must be imported without the assumption that the package is installed.
-This can be done by runnung the file directly with `exec`.
+This can be done by running the file directly with `exec`.
 TODO: Is there any better way to do this?

 ### resources